The Fool

 The Hero in the Hero’s Journey or Monomyth

 The Monomyth suggests many stories follow a well-defined story arc.
-The first act of this arc is illustrated in the Fool card - the start of the real adventure or Crossing the Threshold.
+The first act of this arc is illustrated in the Fool card - the start of the real adventure, or Crossing the Threshold.

 The Fool has so far lived in a safe but unremarkable environment called the Ordinary World.
-He receives a Call to Adventure (an inciting incident, magical artefact, or previously secret knowledge, possibly via a mentor) causing a leap out of the Ordinary World into the threshold of new world of risk, adventure, growth/rebirth, and eventual reward.
+He receives a Call to Adventure (an inciting incident, magical artifact, or previously secret knowledge, possibly via a mentor) causing a leap out of the Ordinary World into the threshold of a new world of risk, adventure, growth/rebirth, and eventual reward.

 Upon crossing the threshold, the Fool embarks on a descent that involves overcoming challenges and tests, meeting new allies and adversaries, and ultimately leading to his transformation into the story's Hero.
 This process of descent and rebirth is symbolized by the leap and associated fall depicted in the Fool card.